Alejogb1/job-board/blog-data/why-is-the-validation-set-empty-in-a-matlab-patternnet-model.md

 id: "why-is-the-validation-set-empty-in-a-matlab-patternnet-model"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 An empty validation set during training with a `patternnet` in matlab can certainly be frustrating, and it's a problem I’ve encountered more than a few times in my work.
 I remember one particularly tricky project, a predictive maintenance model for complex machinery where data preparation and proper configuration were paramount.
 We were experiencing this exact issue, and it wasn't immediately clear why the validation set was consistently empty.
 It took some careful investigation to pinpoint the root cause and implement the right fix.
 Let me walk you through what commonly goes wrong and how to effectively address this issue, along with some practical examples.

 The core problem stems from how you're structuring your data and defining the training parameters for your neural network.
 The `patternnet` function within matlab's deep learning toolbox automatically divides your input data into training, validation, and test sets.
 However, if not configured correctly, the default behavior can result in an empty validation set.
 Generally, the issue falls into one of these areas: either the data hasn't been prepared correctly, there isn't enough data for all three sets given your chosen split, or the parameters for the data division aren't specified as needed.